 Functional Analysis

-* Idea: The branch of analysis that studies properties of mappings of classes of functions from one topological vector space into another; Some think it should be called topological algebra.
+* Idea: The branch of analysis that studies properties of mappings of classes of functions from one topological vector space into another; Some think it should be called topological algebra, but that expression seems to have a more general meaning (> see algebra).

 Functional Derivative